“If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God. “

 God grounds our holy walk in two spheres:

-1. Godly living grounds in faith in Christ’s accomplishments.
+1. Godly living grounds its faith in Christ’s accomplishments.

 2. Godly living is governed by a continual exercise of faith in Christ’s accomplishments.

 God wants us to rest on what Christ has done, not on what we do.
-Everything we have before God is because we have been incorporated in Christ at our salvation.
+Everything we have before God is because He incorporated us in Christ at our salvation.
 The Christian experience must relate to our position in Christ.